shidel/FDI/README.md

         FMEDIA      = Is the path to the FreeDOS installation packages.

+        FPBIN       = Set in FPINS600 and points to list of binary packages to be installed.

+        FPSRC       = Set in FPINS600 and points to list of source packages to be installed.

 ### Options configured by FDASK???.BAT files.

         OVOL        If drive is formatted, set its labal to this text